-Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes Presdient
+Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes President

 — Mycah Eggleston (@Mycah_E) January 22, 2017

-In the same vein, SNL writer, Katie Rich tweeted that Barron Trump “will be this country’s first homeschool shooter.”
-Rich left the message for three hours before she deleted it and made her Twitter account private, after enduring a barrage of insults.
-According to the Inquisitr, there is a petition being circulated calling for the 33-year-old writer to be fired from NBC--producers of Saturday Night Live.
+In the same vein, SNL writer Katie Rich tweeted that Barron Trump “will be this country’s first homeschool shooter.”
+Rich left the message for three hours before she deleted it and made her Twitter account private after enduring a barrage of insults.
+According to the Inquisitr, there is a petition being circulated calling for the 33-year-old writer to be fired from NBC, the producers of Saturday Night Live.

 [Featured Image by John Minchillo/AP Images]